-Prior to working the last 18 months with Jeffrey Shaffer and Andy Cotgreave on the upcoming The Big Book of Dashboards I tended to look at BANs — large, occasionally overstuffed Key Performance Indicators (KPIs) — as ornamental rather than informational.
+Prior to working the last two years with Jeffrey Shaffer and Andy Cotgreave on the upcoming The Big Book of Dashboards I tended to look at BANs — large, occasionally overstuffed Key Performance Indicators (KPIs) — as ornamental rather than informational.
 I thought they just took up space on a dashboard without adding much analysis.

 I’ve changed my mind and now often recommend their use to my clients.